jbrandwood/kickc/README.md

-# KickC - Optimizing C-family Language Compiler for 6502
+# KickC - Optimizing C-compiler for 6502

-KickC is a compiler for a C-family language creating optimized and readable 6502 assembler code.
+KickC is a C-compiler for creating optimized and readable 6502 assembler code.

 The KickC language is classic C with some limitations, some modifications and some extensions to ensure an optimal fit for creating 6502 assembler code.